 'Great Place to Work® India' institute recognizes HashedIn as India's Best Workplaces in IT & IT-BPM 2020

-SAN JOSE, Calif., Nov.
-30, 2020 /PRNewswire/ -- It is with immense pleasure and pride that HashedIn Technologies Pvt.
+BENGALURU, India, Nov.
+26, 2020 /PRNewswire/ -- It is with immense pleasure and pride that HashedIn Technologies Pvt.
 Ltd. announces that it has been identified among India's Best Workplaces in IT & IT-BPM 2020 by the Great Place to Work®️ Institute.
 This year, 240 organizations in the IT & IT-BPM sector undertook this assessment, and we are overwhelmed to be recognized amongst the top 75.

 Great Place to Work®️ Institute, is the 'Global Authority' for creating, sustaining, and identifying High-Trust, High-Performance CultureTM.
 Considered the 'Gold Standard' in Workplace Culture Assessment, Great Place to Work®️ identifies Best Workplaces solely based on Employee Feedback and quality of People Practices in an organization.
 No jury or individual can influence the results of the assessment.
 HashedIn has earned this recognition based on a rigorous assessment independently conducted by Great Place to Work® Institute for creating a Great Place to Work for all employees.